 Suggested change: Make the section leading up to the punch as short as possible.

 Imaginary first draft: “I wish I could be more like French women.
 They’re so beautiful and thin.
 Good for them!”

 Suggested change: Remember Peter McGraw’s Benign Violation Theory?
 If it’s too benign, make it more of a violation.
 Or, in stand-up comedy language, add a punchline.

 Imaginary first draft: “What’s wrong with all these anorexic French women…?
 I hate them.
 I hope something terrible happens to them.”

 Suggested change: Remember Benign Violation Theory?
 If it’s too much of a violation (too mean… too gross… etc.), make it more benign.
 In this case, the writer is talking about eating disorders rather than someone who just stays thin.
 The writer is also wishing something terrible would happen to someone and “hating” a whole category of people.
 All of these have potential to offend, and there isn’t much in here to soften that impression.

 Imaginary first draft: “…First of all, I don’t gor-made food.
 I like fozen yogurt.”

-Zen and the Art of Standup Comedy, Jay Sankey – A book that talks about all the delicate balances a speaker has to strike when trying to make an audience laugh.
+- Zen and the Art of Standup Comedy, by Jay Sankey: a book that talks about all the delicate balances a speaker has to strike when trying to make an audience laugh.
 I’ve also found this one helpful as a teacher.

-Step-by-Step to Standup, Greg Dean – A book that breaks down joke structure to help with joke writing.
+- Step-by-Step to Standup, by Greg Dean: This is one of the classic books that teaches humor writing.
+It breaks down joke structure to help with joke writing.